adnanbarwaniwala/IndoreCropWaterWise/README.md

 # IndoreCropWaterWise 🌾💧

-**IndoreCropWaterWise** is an advanced AI-powered tool designed to predict the evapotranspiration (ET) of various crops specifically in the Indore region.
-By utilizing machine learning models, including Light Gradient Boosting Machines (LGBM) and Neural Networks, this project offers precise water requirements for crops, aiding farmers and agricultural planners in optimizing irrigation and water management.
+**IndoreCropWaterWise** is an advanced AI-powered tool designed to calculate irrigation requirements (IR) for different types of crops at different stages of growth in Indore by predicting their evapotranspiration (ET) rates.
+By utilizing complex machine learning models like Light Gradient Boosting Machines (LGBM) and Neural Networks, this project accurately predicts water requirements for crops, aiding farmers and agricultural planners in optimizing irrigation and water management.

 ## Project Structure